 - Click on "MS-9 Report" or "MS-10 Report" and then select "CSV"

 Your browser should download a CSV file with the records from the selected ledger.
-This CSV file is in the exact format that the import process requires.
-As you enter more records into the CSV file, keep in mind that there are some rules about date and number formats and what information you are required to provide (e.g. fund/investment type and purpose).
-You can find more information about the formats and required fields here and a list of fund/investment types, purposes, and methods here.
+This CSV file is in the exact format that the portal's import process wants.
+As you enter more records into the CSV file, keep in mind that you will need to provide valid values for fund types, fund purposes, and so forth.
+A list of fund/investment types, purposes, and methods is available here.

 Where do I upload the file?